 Every year I come up with a new recipe, and this is one that's been requested over and over.
-Who would have ever thought that pretzels could be so in cookies? —Isabel Minunni, Poughkeepsie, New York
+Who would ever guess how good pretzels are in cookies? —Isabel Minunni, Poughkeepsie, New York

 Total TimePrep: 30 min. + chilling Bake: 10 min./batch + cooling

 - 1 cup unsalted butter, softened

 - 1-1/2 cups finely ground pretzels (about 6 ounces)